mckenney5/qsh/README.md

 * `make gnu`	: makes the user interface use [GNU readline](https://tiswww.case.edu/php/chet/readline/rltop.html)
 * `make tiny`	: makes the UI only use fgets (aka no line editing, like sh(1))
 * `make debug`	: adds debugging symbols to the program, along with verbose output
+* `make static`	: statically links program (note: this should be done only with musl clib)
 * `make`	: makes the UI use the [linenoise-mob libray](https://github.com/rain-1/linenoise-mob)

 ##### (optional) Colors: